Family planning services

-Indiana Family Health Council (IFHC) is a private, not-for-profit organization that funds 26 reproductive health clinics across the state to make healthcare and education available and accessible to all women, men and teens in Indiana, no matter insurance coverage or income level.
+Indiana Family Health Council (IFHC) is a private, not-for-profit organization that funds 26 reproductive health clinics across the state to make healthcare and education available and accessible to all, including teens, no matter insurance coverage or income level.
 Of these clinics, 24 are open to the public.

 Focusing on our goal of making healthcare education and resources available to all, in 2019, Indiana Family Council sponsored clinics have done the following: